World Premiere Violin Concerto "Whakatu" Nelson, New Zealand 2007

 Kirtley Leigh, Solo Violin & Artistic Director

-She began a Master’s Degree after graduation, but left when she won the international position as Associate Leader with the Hong Kong Philharmonic in 1983.
+She began a Master’s Degree at IU, but left when she won the international position as Associate Leader with the Hong Kong Philharmonic in 1983.

 As a chamber musician and recitalist, Leigh has appeared in the Australian Festival of Chamber Music, and festivals including Aspen, Point-Counterpoint and Chautauqua (USA), St. Endellion and Classics Live (UK), Klassik Aften, Bergen Festspille, and Oslo (Norway), Amsterdam, Vienna, Pollensa (Spain), and Hong Kong.

 Leigh was Associate Leader of the Hong Kong Philharmonic (1983-87), and started her teaching career on the faculty of the Hong Kong Academy for Performing Arts as Assistant Violin Professor.
 In Europe she held orchestral positions as Leader in Amsterdam (1988), and in Norway where, as principal second violin of the Stavanger Symphony Orchestra, she was Artistic Director of her own chamber music series, performed as soloist and recorded for Norwegian radio from 1988-1991.

 Residing in London for 14 years, her Duo gave its debut recital at the International Classics Live Festival.
 Leigh was in the UK's finest chamber and symphony orchestras, including principal second violin of the London Chamber Symphony, Assistant Leader of the Midlands Philharmonic, and member of the Academy of London, Oxford and European Union Chamber Orchestras.
 She has also appeared as chamber musician/soloist at the Endellion Festival and Prussia Cove under conductor Richard Hickox.